Heaviest objects in the Universe

 IC 1101, the largest galaxy

 The Milky Way, our home galaxy, spans an estimated distance of 100.000 light years.
 In comparison, this size seems quite ordinary.
-For example, IC 1101, the largest galaxy known to astronomers, is approximately 50 times more expansive than the Milky Way and has approximately 2.000 times its mass.
+For example, IC 1101, the largest galaxy known to astronomers, is approximately 50 times more expansive than the Milky Way and approximately 2.000 times its mass.
+The exploration of these types of galaxies is fundamental to understanding the formation and evolution of the universe.
+This is related to the study of how galaxies form and evolve. galaxies in the cosmos.

 TON 618, largest massive hole

-A hyperluminous quasar called TON 618 is located at the galactic north pole in the constellation of Canes Venatici.
-Recent research suggests it may host the largest supermassive black hole ever observed, with a potential mass of 66 trillion times that of the Sun.
+A hyperluminous quasar named TON 618 is located at the north galactic pole in the constellation of Canes Venatici.
+Recent research suggests that it may host the largest supermassive black hole ever observed, with a potential mass of 66 trillion times that of the Sun.
+This discovery highlights the importance of studying extreme objects in the cosmos to gain insight into the nature of gravity, which is in line with our understanding of the relativistic energy that occurs in these phenomena.

 Fermi bubbles, masses of gaseous matter